jackyoh/ohara-docs/content/en/docs/master/user_guide.md

 I/O flow.
 Coordinating all services requires small bandwidth only.
 We don't need to care for the performance issue about Restful APIs.

+{{% alert hint %}}
-> You can use our internal scala APIs to control Configurator.
-The
-> library is called ohara-client and it covers all Restful APIs of
-> Configurator.
-However, we don't guarantee any compatibility for
+You can use our internal scala APIs to control Configurator.
+The library is called ohara-client and it covers all Restful APIs of Configurator.
+However, we don't guarantee any compatibility for ohara-client.
-> ohara-client.
+{{% /alert %}}

 ### Store of Configurator {#configurator-store}